-- Before you upgrade, we strongly recommend that you back up your Confluence Home Directory and database.
+- Before you upgrade, we strongly recommend that you back up your Confluence Home and other important directories and database.
 See the documentation on backing up your Confluence site.
 If you are using an external database, perform a database backup.

 - If your version of Confluence is earlier than 3.5, then you must upgrade to Confluence 3.5.x before upgrading to Confluence 4.x.
 There are several reasons for this:

 - There were major changes to user management and LDAP in Confluence 3.5.

 - From version 3.5, you will be able to use our new automated installer / upgrader to move to 4.0.
 The Confluence 4.0 installer does not support upgrading from Confluence versions earlier than 3.5.

 - We recommend that you fix any issues arising from the upgrade to version 3.5.x, separately from those that may arise from upgrading to version 4.x.
 Please contact Atlassian Support for assistance.